 4. Keep a record

 Keeping track of your gifts will ensure that, should HMRC have any concerns about your gifting activity, your business will be able to provide evidence of your compliance.
 This will also ensure that gifts are not being used for undue influence.

 5. Choose the right moment

-To avoid accusations of undue influence, it’s advised not to send corporate gifts to clients who you know are thinking of leaving you or those who you are bidding for a contract from.
+To avoid accusations of undue influence, it’s advised not to send corporate gifts to clients who you know are thinking of leaving you or those who you are bidding for a contract.
 Choosing the right moment, even at Christmas time will help your business navigate this complex time, keep you compliant with the law and keep your clients happy.

 When choosing to send corporate gifts, knowing the essentials of etiquette and compliance while also being able to pick out the best quality gifts is a balance you will need to strike.
-This will allow you to promote your business and keep your clients, staff and the government happy.
+This corporate gifting guide will allow you to promote your business and keep your clients, staff and the government happy.

 This article was written by Ben Fielding from Hamper.com, quality hamper distributor in the UK.